inspirehep/author.xml/README.md

 ### Template author.xml
 You should already have the author.xml template by having followed [How do I get author.dtd and author.xml?](#getauthordtd)

 The parts of author.xml that you will have to fill in are shown in the diagram that follows.
-For the data fields are described underneath at [Explanation of data value fields in author.xml](#tablexmlelements).
+The data fields are described underneath at [Explanation of data value fields in author.xml](#tablexmlelements).
 In some cases you will need to pick up values from another place, as described in [Data values obtained elsewhere](#infoneeded).
 Do refer to the [Examples of author.xml files](#examplefiles) as this will be a good guide for you.

 ![author-xml-template](images/author-template-2.png)